-We conducted our audit in accordance with International Standards on Auditing (ISAs).
+We conducted our audit in accordance with International Standards on Auditing (ISAs), Regulation EU No 537/2014 of the European Parliament and of the Council ("the Regulation") and Law 162/2017 ("the Law").
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.